Certificate IV in Tertiary Preparation - 22313VIC

 Gain the confidence you need for further study.
 This course is designed as a pathway for school leavers who did not attain the required skill level, or for those who have not studied for some years.

-This one-semester long course has specialised business, legal, engineering and science streams designed to give you an introduction to the area of your future studies.
+You'll explore specialised business, legal, engineering and science streams designed to give you an introduction to the area of your future studies.

-What you will gain through this program
+What you will gain through this course

-Studying this course, you will develop the academic skills, knowledge and confidence required to participate in higher-level qualifications and enhance your future career opportunities.
+You will develop the academic skills, knowledge and confidence required to participate in higher-level qualifications and enhance your future career opportunities.